 - CAPM Beta Calculation in Excel

-- How to calculate beta of unlisted or private firms
+- How to calculate the beta of unlisted or private firms

 - Negative Beta?
 Examples